HomeArticlesBest OfBest GST Calculators India

 What to Look For in a GST Calculator

-• Covers all current GST slabs — 0%, 5%, 12%, 18%, and 28% — so the tool is useful across different categories of goods and services rather than just the most common 18% rate
+• Covers all current GST slabs, 0%, 5%, 12%, 18%, and 28%, so the tool stays useful across different categories of goods and services rather than just the most common 18% rate.

-• Free, instant, and requires no sign-up — GST checks are usually quick, in-the-moment tasks, often performed while actively billing a customer, so any friction in accessing the tool defeats its purpose
+• Free, instant, and requires no sign-up.
+GST checks are usually quick, in-the-moment tasks performed while actively billing a customer, so any friction in reaching the tool works against its purpose.

 Our Pick: GST Calculator

 The GST Calculator handles both directions of GST math in one tool.
-In forward mode, enter a GST-exclusive base amount and select the applicable slab — 5%, 12%, 18%, or 28% — and it returns the GST amount and the total payable instantly.
-In reverse mode, enter a GST-inclusive amount and the same rate, and it backs out the base price and the GST amount that was embedded in the total.
-This second mode is where manual calculation most often goes wrong, since the inclusive-to-exclusive conversion requires dividing by (1 + rate/100) rather than simply subtracting the percentage — a mistake that understates the true GST amount and throws off the base price.
+In forward mode, enter a GST-exclusive base amount and select the applicable slab, 5%, 12%, 18%, or 28%, and it returns the GST amount and the total payable instantly.
+In reverse mode, enter a GST-inclusive amount and the same rate, and it backs out the base price and the GST amount embedded in the total.
+This second mode is where manual calculation most often goes wrong, since the inclusive-to-exclusive conversion requires dividing by (1 + rate/100) rather than simply subtracting the percentage, a mistake that understates the true GST amount and throws off the base price.

 Worked example: a business invoices a service for ₹50,000 (exclusive of GST) at the standard 18% rate for an intra-state client.
 The calculator returns a GST amount of ₹9,000 and a total payable of ₹59,000, split into ₹4,500 CGST and ₹4,500 SGST.
-If the same service were billed to a client in a different state, the same ₹9,000 would instead be charged entirely as IGST.
-Running this through the calculator rather than computing it by hand removes any risk of a slab or split error reaching the final invoice.
+If the same service were billed to a client in a different state, that same ₹9,000 would instead be charged entirely as IGST.
+Running this through the calculator instead of computing it by hand removes any risk of a slab or split error reaching the final invoice.

 Pairing GST with Income Tax and TDS Tools

-GST is only one of several tax obligations a small business owner tracks, and it's worth treating it as part of a broader toolkit rather than in isolation.
-The Income Tax Calculator handles the separate, annual question of tax owed on net business profit after expenses — a figure that has no direct relationship to the GST charged per transaction, but that business owners often need to plan for alongside their GST liability when budgeting cash flow across a financial year.
+GST is only one of several tax obligations a small business owner tracks, so it helps to treat it as part of a broader toolkit rather than in isolation.
+The Income Tax Calculator handles the separate, annual question of tax owed on net business profit after expenses, a figure with no direct relationship to the GST charged per transaction, but one business owners often need to plan for alongside their GST liability when budgeting cash flow across a financial year.

 How We Evaluated